Mohammed-Abed-Alkareem/PIC16F877A-Sample-Circuits/README.md

+- **Usage**:
+  1. Open the Proteus file in Proteus software.
-- **Usage**: Load the HEX file into the microcontroller using Proteus or your PIC Programmer, and observe the counting sequence on the 7-segment display.
+  2. Load the HEX file into the PIC16F877A microcontroller.
+  3. Run the simulation to see the 7-segment display counting from 0 to 9.

 ---